BenSmook/RealtyChain/README.md

 5. Open your browser and go to http://localhost:8501.

+## Calculations for Investors

+In addition to providing a search functionality and price predictions, the app also provides calculations for investors to help them evaluate the potential profitability of a property.
+These calculations include:

+- Monthly mortgage payment: calculated using the total loan amount, interest rate, and loan term.
+- Monthly rent: calculated using the rental income and vacancy rate.
+- Monthly expenses: calculated as a percentage of the purchase price, including property taxes, insurance, and maintenance costs.
+- Cash flow: calculated as the difference between the monthly rent and monthly expenses.
+- Cap rate: calculated as the net operating income divided by the purchase price.
+- Cash-on-cash return: calculated as the annual cash flow divided by the total cash invested (including the down payment and closing costs).

+These calculations are displayed in a table for each property, along with the predicted price and other property details.

 ## Future Improvements

 There are several improvements that could be made to this project:

 - Add more search criteria, such as price range and property type.
 - Use a different algorithm to improve the price prediction accuracy.
 - Implement a database to store the search results and the predicted prices.